cristianlepore/Self-Sovereign-Identity/README.md

 2. [Model to assess e-identity solutions](model/Model.md)
 3. [Testing](testing/Testing.md)

-Hereafter, we use the term principles for SSI interchangeably with the terms property and features.
-For the sake of clarity, they will all refer to the same concept.
-We often abbreviate the term Self-Sovereign Identity as SSI.
+From here on, we will use the terms 'principle' and 'property' interchangeably to refer to the principles of SSI.
+The meaning will be clear to the reader based on the context, and any ambiguity will be addressed as needed.
+For brevity, we will also frequently abbreviate 'Self-Sovereign Identity' as SSI.

 ## Related works